gwen-interpreter/gwen/README.md

       Given a feature specification
         And a target system
        When gwen is invoked
-       Then the specification is interpreted
+       Then the feature is interpreted
-        And the steps are executed
+        And its steps are executed
         And the system is evaluated
 ```